Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: associated production

-The acceptances to this $W$ and $X$ reconstruction strategy range from 98\% for the lightest $X$ values to about 40\% for $m_X \simeq \sqrt s/2$ in the lower $X$ mass case, and from about 67\% to 90\% in the case of heavier $X$.
+The efficiencies of this $W$ and $X$ reconstruction strategy range from 98\% for the lightest $X$ values to about 40\% for $m_X \simeq \sqrt s/2$ in the lower $X$ mass case, and from about 67\% to 90\% in the case of heavier $X$.
+Instead, the background is substantially reduced to negligible levels (cfr.~Table \ref{tab:cut-flow}, which shows the cut flow of the cross sections).
+The drop in sensitivity for $m_X\simeq\sqrt{s}/2$ (which will reflect in a slight deficit on the final reach for this region) is due to the lower reconstruction efficiency of the $X$ and $W$ resonances for this specific kinematic configuration, as evident from the central plot in Fig. \ref{fig:deltaR}: for $m_X\simeq\sqrt{s}/2$, the $\Delta R$ separations between the two jets from the $X$ and between one of the $X$ jet and the single jet from the $W$ tend to overlap, so that their distinction becomes less efficient.
+The sensitivity in this specific region can be improved by exploiting different reconstruction strategies.
 The reconstruction strategy based on the $\Delta R$ separation we apply is conservative.
 More refined techniques, indeed, could be also applied, which we leave for future investigation.
 For example, one could identify the different jets origin by analyzing the invariant mass and structures of the final state jets or of their combinations.
-We prefer, however, to rely on the simple strategy described above, since it shows already good efficiencies and, moreover, it is much less dependent on still-unknown detector performance details and on yet-to-be-tuned modelling of jet showering effects.
+We prefer, however, to rely on the simple strategy described above, since it shows already good efficiencies and, moreover, it is much less dependent on still-unknown detector performance details and on yet-to-be-tuned modeling of jet showering effects.